ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ### Capabilities ## {#pvcm-cap}

-The Multipart Filtered Cost Map resource extends the capabilities defined in Section 11.3.2.4 of [](#RFC7285).
+The multipart filtered cost map resource extends the capabilities defined in Section 11.3.2.4 of [](#RFC7285).
 The capabilities are defined by a JSON object of type PVFilteredCostMapCapabilities: